 The good news, however, is that it's possible.

 The majority of Pinnacol's workforce frequently works remotely, and there's been no disruption to serving customers or conducting normal business operations.

-Last year, we launched a program encouraging employees to telecommute during hazardous weather conditions or illness recovery.
-Our telecommuting hours jumped by 49% from January to June 2019.
+Last year, we even launched a program encouraging employees to telecommute during hazardous weather conditions or when they needed to recover from an illness.
+As a result, our telecommuting hours jumped by 49% from January to June 2019.

-“Identify what your processes are and what's key to running the business, and if you have workarounds you can use to work remotely," says Brian Lindley, Pinnacol's associate vice president of IT.
-Address each component individually.
+“Identify what your processes are, what's key to running the business, and if you have workarounds you can use to work remotely," says Brian Lindley, Pinnacol's associate vice president of IT.

 You don't want employees to expose their personal phone numbers when they call customers.
 Hand out company-sponsored phones or use an app that disguises the outgoing phone number.

 Steve Boyd, help desk supervisor at Pinnacol, says employees should gather essential information at work, such as email or phone contacts, and make it available remotely too.
 “Focus on anything you need to communicate," he says.

 Facilities managers, security teams, janitorial staff and more may have to keep working at the office.
 “You need to provide those workers with additional support to minimize risk," Lutinski notes.

 “Give your employees perspective on the situation with the best information available to you through trusted sources," she says.

 Setting up your business for remote work can be challenging, but the right strategy can help you make a successful transition.